 While relevant, a degree in forensic science isn't required to work as a crime scene investigator.
 Professionals in this field come from a variety of educational backgrounds, including general studies and criminal justice, although graduates of these programs may be required to complete additional forensic training.

 Many schools also offer certificate or 2-year degree programs in crime scene investigation.
 Completion of a 4-year degree in biology or chemistry is also acceptable for this line of work and may offer greater career flexibility, if an individual chooses to transition out of specialized criminal evidence analysis.

 Crime scene investigators, also referred to as forensic science technicians, collect, preserve and transport physical evidence, which is later analyzed at a lab for use in investigations and criminal proceedings.
 They may also be responsible for documenting crime scenes using written notes, photographs and sketches.
 Crime scene investigators must be analytically minded and attentive to detail, because oversights could lead to investigative dead ends or holes in criminal cases.

-According to May 2013 data from the U.S. Bureau of Labor Statistics (BLS), most jobs for forensic science technicians were at the local government level; however, the highest salaries were offered by the executive branch of the federal government, which boasted an annual mean wage of $93,940 (www.bls.gov).
-The BLS noted that, overall, forensic science technicians earned an average annual salary of $57,340 in May 2013.
-From 2012-2022, the BLS predicted 6% employment growth for these technicians, which is slower than average, though government budgets will cause variations in available jobs.
+According to May 2015 data from the U.S. Bureau of Labor Statistics, or BLS, most jobs for forensic science technicians were at the local government level.
+However, the highest salaries were offered by the executive branch of the federal government, which boasted an annual mean wage of $100,400.
+The BLS noted that, overall, forensic science technicians earned an average annual salary of $60,090 in 2015.
+From 2014-2024, the BLS predicted 27% employment growth for these technicians, which is much faster than average.